umahmood/gfycatdl/README.md

 # Gfycatdl

-Gfycat downloads gifs from [gfycat.com](https://gfycat.com/)
+Gfycatdl downloads gifs from [gfycat.com](https://gfycat.com/)

 Gfycatdl is a [Go](https://golang.org/) library and command line tool.

-**Note:** gfycat does have an api which requires an account and each request to be authenticated.
+**Note:** gfycat.com does have an api which requires an account and each request to be authenticated.
 This tool simply scrapes the page and gets a download link.

 # Installation